What Is Term Life Insurance?

 How Much Does Term Life Insurance Cost?

 Age and health are the two biggest factors that go into determining life insurance prices.
-Still, there are proactive steps you can take to lower your premium.
+Moving from a top health class to Standard can increase premiums by roughly 50–150% depending on age and term, and unit pricing often improves at higher face amounts.
+Re‑shopping after quitting smoking or improving health can materially reduce rates over time (NerdWallet; Quotacy).
 See our guide to term life insurance for tips and tricks to help reduce your rates.

 How to Select a Term Life Insurance Company